gvwilson/sensibleadventures/coriandel/coriandel.md

 "I suppose.
 Maybe it---behind you!"

 The bonescuttle lunged out of the shadows, chittering and snapping its claws.
-It was shaped like a scorpion but as large as a small horse, low against the ground with a wicked barbed tail arching over its back.
-The lower parts of the legs were fleshless bone, and its head had sideways jaws like the small evils you find under rocks in the desert.
+It was shaped like a scorpion but as large as a mule, low against the ground with a wicked barbed tail arching over its back.
+The lower parts of the legs were fleshless bone, and its jaws worked sideways like those of the small evils that live under rocks in the desert.

 My mother's-side cousin dropped his lantern and threw himself sideways.
 A claw the size of my head snapped shut where his neck had been.
-The lantern glass shattered.
-The broken dayglass flared like a tiny sun as trapped light rushed out.
+The lantern shattered, and the broken dayglass flared like a tiny sun as its trapped sunlight spilled out and was lost.

-The Karabandi was on the thing even before my cousin rolled to his feet.
-He bellowed and swung his sword overhand at its claw.
+The Karabandi swung his sword overhand at the creature's claw even as my mother's-side cousin rolled to his feet.
 The creature snatched its arm back, snapping at him with the other in the same motion.
-The Karabandi knocked the second claw sideways, dropping his useless dagger to take his sword two-handed.
+The Karabandi knocked the second claw sideways, dropping his useless dagger to grip his sword two-handed.

 My mother's-side cousin jabbed his spear in between two of the bonescuttle's legs.
-Its tail snapped across his face, cutting him open from temple to jaw.
-I was on it then, screaming.
+Its tail whipped across his face, cutting him open from temple to jaw.

-My full weight was behind that thrust.
-My spear scored the hard shell on its back but did not break through.
-As it slipped off I ran straight into the creature, tripping over it as my knees hit its side.
-I tumbled headlong onto the stones beyond it.
+I fell on it with a scream.
+My full weight was behind my thrust, but my spear only scored the hard shell on its back.
+As it slipped off I ran straight into the creature.
+I tumbled headlong over it onto the stones.
 For just one heartbeat my face was a hand's width from it.
 Its breath was as foul as a week-old corpse, but its eyes were human---whatever else the rest of it was, its eyes were human.
 I screamed again and rolled away.
 Its jaws clacked shut where my nose had been.

-"Hai!" the Karabandi shouted, swinging at its head.
-My mother's-side cousin was behind it now, out of reach of its tail, one side of his face masked in blood.
+"*Hai!*" the Karabandi shouted, swinging at its head.
+My mother's-side cousin was behind it now, out of reach of its tail, one side of his face sheeted with blood.
 He shoved his spear into the joint of its rear left leg.
 Something crunched.

 It screeched and twisted around.
 My mother's-side cousin's spear was pulled from his grasp.
 The bonescuttle's tail snapped down like a spring trap and buried its curved black tip in his shoulder.
-My mother's-side cousin wrapped his arms around it and bent forward like a wrestler trying to break his opponent's back.
+He wrapped his arms around it and bent forward like a wrestler trying to break his opponent's back.

-"Hai!" the Karabandi shouted again.
+"*Hai!*" the Karabandi shouted again.
 His sword came down squarely in the middle of the creature's back and crunched through its shell.
 The Karabandi kicked one of its knee joints and yanked his blade back.
 Something like blood spurted from the wound.

 I was on my feet.
 Chips of dayglass from the broken lantern still sparkled a stride away.
-I jabbed my spear at the creature's face.
-"Hai!"
-I yelled in imitation of the Karabandi.
-"Hai hai!"
+I jabbed my spear at the creature's face. "*Hai!*" I yelled in imitation of the Karabandi. "*Hai hai!*"

-The creature chittered and reared back on its rearmost legs.
-The Karabandi's sword whistled beneath it just a thumb away from its chest.
+The creature chittered and reared up on its hindmost legs.
+The Karabandi's sword whistled just a thumb beneath its chest.
 It twisted like a cat to pull its tail out of my mother's-side cousin's arms and fled.

 My mother's-side cousin fell to the ground next to his spear.
 I dropped to my knees beside him and rolled him onto his back.
 Half his face was hidden by blood.
 More gushed from the wound in his shoulder.
 He was already dripping with sweat.

-"To be..." he gasped.
-"To be..."
+"Someone..." he gasped.
+"Someone is..."

-"To be quiet," I said softly.
+"Someone should be still," I said softly.
 I took his hand.
 It was like holding a piece of meat hot off a spit.

 The Karabandi set his lantern down beside us.
 My mother's-side cousin's whole body spasmed as the bonescuttle's poison worked its way into his bones.
 He made